ethompson93/ethompson93.github.io/_pages/about.md

 I completed my PhD in 2021 in the [Computational Neuroimaging Laboratory](https://spmic-uon.github.io/conilab/) at the University of Nottingham, supervised by Professor Stam Sotiropoulos and Dr Matteo Bastiani.
 During my PhD, I developed new methods for exploring white matter connections in the neonatal brain.

 A key part of my PhD project was a new framework for data-driven connectivity mapping (paper [here](https://www.sciencedirect.com/science/article/pii/S105381192030759X)).
 We used non-negative matrix factorisation to extract white matter connectivity patterns and their corresponding grey matter networks from whole-brain connectivity matrices.
-This provides a way of extrcting white matter bundles from tractography data, without the need for pre-defined regions of interest.
+This provides a way of extracting white matter bundles from tractography data, without the need for pre-defined regions of interest.

 ![NMF_diagram](../images/diagram.jpg)